Current Account Switching Service

 Find a new account

-Compare accounts to make sure you find an account that is right for you and take advantage of the switch offers and ongoing rewards which many accounts are offering right now.
+Compare accounts to make sure you find an account that is right for you.
+Make sure you take advantage of the switch offers and ongoing rewards, which many accounts are offering right now.

 Check you are eligible for the current account you want to switch to.
 Common eligibility problems include having a minimum number of Direct Debits, and a set amount entering the account each month.

 Save your old bank statements.
 If you think you will need access to your old statements, remember to download them or request printed copies from your old bank before you switch.